fsidhoum/load-test-ws/README.md

 ## Monitoring

 The application logs statistics to the console and to InfluxDB.
-You can monitor the data using the InfluxDB UI or by querying the API.
+You can monitor the data using the pre-configured dashboard, the InfluxDB UI, or by querying the API.

+### Using the Pre-configured Dashboard

+A comprehensive dashboard is automatically provisioned when you deploy the stack using docker-compose.
+This dashboard provides real-time visibility into your WebSocket connections:

+1. Access the InfluxDB UI at `http://localhost:8086` (or your InfluxDB server address)
+2. Log in with the credentials specified in the docker-compose.yml file (default: admin/adminpassword)
+3. Navigate to "Dashboards" in the left sidebar
+4. Select the "WebSocket Connection Statistics" dashboard

+The dashboard includes the following visualizations:

+- **Total Active Connections**: Shows the total number of active connections across all runners
+- **Active Connections by Runner**: Breaks down active connections by individual runner
+- **Active Connections Over Time**: Displays how connections change over time for each runner
+- **Total Active Connections Over Time**: Shows the aggregate connection count across all runners
+- **Connection Success Rate**: Displays the percentage of successful connections
+- **Connection Errors**: Shows the total number of connection errors
+- **Average Connection Time**: Displays the average time to establish a connection
+- **Connection Events Over Time**: Shows connection events (attempts, opens, closes, errors) over time

 ### Using the InfluxDB UI

+You can also explore the data directly using the Data Explorer:

 1. Access the InfluxDB UI at `http://localhost:8086` (or your InfluxDB server address)
 2. Navigate to "Data Explorer"